By Cassie Bailey | Published on September 29, 2025

 George Town Pirate Statues

-I looked out from my cabin's window and tried to take in the vastness of the ocean.
-We were on a cruise to the Caribbean, where I would be able to swim in clear waters, try delicious new foods and traverse historic streets.
+I looked out from my cabin's window and tried to take in the vast ocean.
+We were on a cruise to the Caribbean, where I would later swim in clear waters, try delicious new foods and traverse historic streets.
 People have different reasons for going on a cruise, and mine was likely different from most: I wanted to follow the pirates.
 I wanted to swim where they swam, play where they played and drink what they drank.

-I planned my trip with the help of the vacation planners on board then designed my own path to pirates.
-Some of the major pirating ports are in St. Thomas, Jamaica, Barbados and the Bahamas.
-Haiti, Cuba, St. Croix and Puerto Rico also all have a history of pirate activity nearby.
+I planned my trip with the help of the vacation planners on board.
+Some of the major pirating ports are in St. Thomas, Jamaica, Barbados and The Bahamas.
+Haiti, Cuba, St. Croix and Puerto Rico also all have a history of pirate mythology nearby.

 Spanish Galleon St Lucia